Switch up your November Skincare

-After summer skin can be stressed and sun damaged.
+After summer, skin can be stressed and sun damaged.
 This time of year is a good time to build up your skin’s lipid barrier.
-This protective barrier you have on the outside layer of the epidermis which now has to face the extremes of centrally heated offices and homes to go outside into the cold, wind and rain.
+This protective barrier is on the outside layer of the epidermis, it now has to face the extremes of centrally heated offices and homes and go outside into the cold, wind and rain.
 We also have to think about repairing and nourishing our skin after a summer of sun exposure.

 If you have been using lightweight gel-water moisturisers, put them away and lookout for thicker, richer lotions.

 The humidity in the air is naturally less during autumn and winter which means there is less moisture for skin.
 You can feel this if your face starts to get hotter and hotter at the office or home.
 This is simply a sign that there is a lack of moisture in the air and the reason why you should always be drinking more water too at this time of year.